10 Makeup Blunders That Are Making You Look Older

 Try this instead: Keep the black line on top, but try a different shade on the bottom.

 Why it works: "A thin black liquid line, buried into the upper lashes, can make lids look more open," says Geller.
 But bold black on lower lashes can have the opposite effect, making eyes look small.
 Applying a softer shade, such as brown, gray, or even a light blue, along the bottom adds subtle definition and softly enhances the shape of your eye, she says.
 This water-resistant option from Clinique, which is available in 11 shades, gives you the ability to create straight or smudged lines, depending on the look you like.

 Try this instead: Swipe on a single shade of soft taupe.

 Why it works: "You don't need to do heavy contouring on sagging lids to make them appear more lifted," Geller says.
 An all-over application of taupe with a luminous finish makes a statement while creating the appearance of depth.
 Urban Decay's nude shadow comes in a matte finish that goes on evenly and doesn't leave creases.

 Try this instead: Conceal dark shadows only and leave those wrinkles alone.

 Try this instead: Swap it out for a satin finish lipstick.

 Why it works: "Lips look soft and supple when your lipstick is balmy and creamy, not wet and glittery," says celebrity makeup artist Rebecca Restrepo.
-Plus, gloss tends to slip and slide and settle into lines around your lips.
+Also, gloss tends to slip and slide and settle into lines around your lips.
+(And you're probably due for a new lipstick after not wearing any under your face mask for the past year.)
 MAC's best-selling satin lipstick comes in 28 colors, including nudes, pinks, berries, and reds.

 Try this instead: It's time to pump up the color.